Mountain-Hydrology-Research-Group/data-analysis/modules/module3.md

 **C.** Examine your answer to Problem 1, part A, using the [observations of peak flow data for the Sauk River](data/Sauk_peak_WY1929_2021.xlsx) to try and detect a change in streamflow around 1977.
 Perform the rank-sum test from Problem 1 part A again using the fuction(s) and/or options you identified here.
 Discuss any differences in the test results that arise from slight differences in these two functions and the options you can choose.

-### If you are able, work ahead, the below will be turned in with Homework 4:
+### If you are able, work ahead, the below is related to Lab 3-2 and will be turned in with Homework 4:

 Download the [HJ Andrews Peak Flow data](data/HJAndrews_peakflow_WS1_WS2_WS3.xlsx).